gtrofimov/looper/README.md

 # Loop Tool
 - The Loop tool can be used to loop over chained tools.
 - Can be used as a stand alone tool or chained as an output.
+- Supports SOAtest and Virtualize

 ## Download
-Download `looper.jar` from 'releases' section of Github repository
+Download `looper.jar` from 'releases' section of Github repository.

 ## Build from source
 `mvn clean package`